-What Exactly Are Sugar Snaps?
+What Exactly Are Sugar Snap Peas?

-Sugar snaps (Pisum sativum var. macrocarpon), are a type of edible podded pea; similar to a snow pea except that their pods are round when mature rather than flat.
+Sugar snap peas (Pisum sativum var. macrocarpon), are a type of edible-podded pea.
+They are similar to a snow pea except that their pods are round when mature rather than flat.
 They’re also similar to garden peas, except the pod is less fibrous.

 Today, there are several varieties of sugar snap peas, including ‘Sugar Daddy’, ‘Sugar Lace’, ‘Sugar Bon’, ‘Sugar Ann’, and the original ‘Sugar Snap’.
-The varietal descriptions identify whether they’re the dwarf bush type (like ‘Sugar Ann’) or the tall vining type (like ‘Sugar Snap’); and this determines whether they’ll need trellising.
-The vining varieties like Sugar Snap grow to six foot and definitely need trellises; whereas the smaller dwarves like Sugar Ann only grow to a foot or two, and can be grown without supports.
+The varietal descriptions identify whether they’re the dwarf bush type (like ‘Sugar Ann’) or the tall vining type (like ‘Sugar Snap’), and this determines whether they’ll need trellising.
+The vining varieties like Sugar Snap grow to six feet and definitely need trellises; whereas the smaller dwarves like Sugar Ann only grow to a foot or two, and can be grown without supports.

 When to Grow

-Sugar snaps are a cool season vegetable, so are usually planted early in the spring; as soon as soil can be worked (2-6 weeks before the last frost date or when the soil reaches 45°F), and can then be planted again for a fall harvest during late summer (6-8 weeks before the first frost date).
+Sugar snap peas are a cool-season vegetable, so are usually planted early in the spring; as soon as soil can be worked (2-6 weeks before the last frost date or when the soil reaches 45°F), and can then be planted again for a fall harvest during late summer (6-8 weeks before the first frost date).

-The peas should be planted in an area that receives at least six hours of sun a day, in soil that is well drained, and rich in organic matter.
+The peas should be planted in an area that receives at least six hours of sun a day, in soil that is well-drained, and rich in organic matter.
 Seeds should go in about an inch deep after they have been treated with an inoculant designed for peas (legume inoculant).
 The inoculant contains nitrogen-fixing bacteria and isn’t required; but will increase growth, yields, and nitrogen levels in the soil.

-Plant seeds about one inch apart (I like to sow thickly) in rows, or they can be sown at similar spacing in more intensive methods like wide or raised beds.
+Plant seeds about one inch apart (I like to sow thickly) in rows, or they can be sown at a similar spacing in more intensive methods like wide or raised beds.
 One way to get them evenly spaced is to lay them out in the desired pattern first, and then go back and press them in with your finger and cover.
-I just sprinkle them in a prepared trench as close to the one inch spacing as possible, and cover with soil.
+I just sprinkle them in a prepared trench as close to the one inch spacing as possible and cover with soil.

 After germination, peas grow rapidly, so it’s important to get the trellis material in place for support if vining varieties are being grown.
 The plants need about an inch of water a week, and weeds should be removed from the planting; but other than that, there’s not much involved other than watching them grow.

-Sugar snaps can be harvested when immature for use as snow peas, or when the pods are plump and have reached full size (1” – 2″ long) for use as snap peas; but shouldn’t be allowed to over mature.
-Peas that have gone too long will be starchy, and don’t taste nearly as sweet as those in their prime.
+Sugar snaps can be harvested when immature for use as snow peas, or when the pods are plump and have reached full size (1” – 2″ long) for use as snap peas, but shouldn’t be allowed to over mature.
+Peas that have gone too long will be starchy and don’t taste nearly as sweet as those in their prime.